10 Benefits of Classical Education and the Trivium

 - teaches children how to define terms and argue to the point

-- helps children learn facts with a view to discern their meaning logically, instead of for learning facts for the sake of it
+- helps children learn facts with a view to discerning their meaning logically, instead of for learning facts for the sake of it

 - makes them examine issues through a moral lens